Blog/NotesConcept

 Authorization flow

 1. The client sends a username & password to the server.
-The server validates credentials against existing credentials stored in DB
+The server validates credentials against existing credentials stored in the DB.

 3. This Token is sent back to the user as part of a successful HTTP response with the Authentication HTTP header